Yes, it can be this cold outside in a time of global warming

 The theory goes this way: Temperatures in the Arctic have warmed more dramatically than anywhere else on Earth.
 Those higher temperatures have made temperatures in the Arctic closer to the temperature in the lower latitudes.
 The lowering of the temperature disparity weakens the atmospheric barrier that kept the jet stream flowing in a relatively straight path around the globe.
 The troughs in this "wavier" jet stream dip into the Northern Hemisphere, bringing more cold weather.
 And the systems tend to linger, because the jet stream has slowed.

-“There is a scientific discussion going on as to whether climate change is actually making it more likely for the jet stream to sometimes shoot Arctic air at us,” said Climate Central’s Strauss.
+“There is a scientific discussion going on as to whether climate change is actually making it more likely for the jet stream to sometimes shoot Arctic air at us,” Climate Central’s Strauss said.

 Trump has given no indication he is aware that scientists within his government are routinely affirming the general warming trend and the resulting challenges presented to humanity.